rksouthee/linkers-and-loaders/chapter_06/README.md

 > Library symbol directories generally include only defined global symbols.
 Would it be useful to include undefined
 > symbols as well?

+I'm ont sure on this, including undefined symbols would increase the size of the symbol directory which may not be desired.
+Including undefined symbols may help provide diagnostics if we know that certain libraries are looking for particular symbols.

 ### Exercise 6.3

 > When sorting object files using lorder and tsort, it's possible that tsort won't be able to come up with a total